nicocvn/cppreg/QuickStart.md

 }
 ```

 At this point we have defined an interface to initialize and control the LEDs attached to two GPIO pins.
 Note that, at no moment we had to deal with masking or shifting operations.
 Furthermore, we only needed to deal with the register addresses when defining the mapping.
-At compile time, `cppreg` also makes sure that the field actually fits within the register specifications (a `Field` type cannot overflow its `Register` type).
+At compile time `cppreg` also makes sure that the field actually fits within the register specifications (a `Field`-based type cannot overflow the register in which it is defined).
 Similarly, `cppreg` also checks that packed registers are properly aligned and fit within the pack.

 Using this interface it becomes easy to write very expressive code such as: